toth12/let-them-speak-toth/src/assets/files/essays/MethodsMetadataProcessing.md

 3.USC Shoah Foundation: "Łódź (Poland : Ghetto)"

-Given that one of the main goals of this edition was to make interviews from these three collections cross-searchable, the computerized processing and the unification of certain metadata categories they added to their catalogue records was first necessary.[[1](#fn-1)]  How the preprocessed and harmonized metadata empowers this project and works in the background is described in the section describing the Technical Specifications. [todo:add link]
+Given that one of the main goals of this edition was to make interviews from these three collections cross-searchable, the computerized processing and the unification of certain metadata categories they added to their catalogue records was first necessary.[[1](#fn-1)]  How the preprocessed and harmonized metadata empowers this project and works in the background is described in the section describing the [Technical Specifications](/methods/MethodsTechnicalSpecification).

 As a reader, you can draw on the result of metadata processing and harmonization in the [Testimonies](/explore)  and [Search](/search) sections; there you can browse testimonies and filter them in terms of the following metadata categories: